 *The term ‘break down’ is often used negatively, inferring that someone is ‘bad’ or ‘weak’ for experiencing emotional fall out.
 In this case, we are referring to the emotional and physical response a person has when they undergo significant mental health issues.
 It is not a sign of weakness or unworthiness, but a normal human experience.

 Do you feel anxious, stressed or depressed?
 Are you concerned about the mental health of a loved one?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.